DHTMLX/docs-todolist/docs/guides/project_operations.md

 ## Update a project {#updating-a-project}

-To update parameters of a project dynamically, apply the [`updateProject()`](api/methods/updateproject_method.md) method.
+To update parameters of a project dynamically, use the [`updateProject()`](api/methods/updateproject_method.md) method.
 The example below renames a project label:

 ~~~js {13-18}
 const projects = [